nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 Then, `updateFilteredEntryList` method in the `Model` interface is called, passing in the `ListEntryFormatPredicate` as an argument.

-The following activity diagram (Fig 2.3.1) summarizes what happens when a user executes the list command.
+The following activity diagram (Fig 2.3.1) summarizes what happens when a user executes the list entry command.

 ![Listing entries activity diagram](images/ListEntryActivityDiagram.png) Fig 2.3.1